ml-explore/mlx-examples/cvae/README.md

 ## About

 Convolutional variational autoencoder (CVAE) implementation in MLX using MNIST.
-This is a minimal example ported from the [torch-vae](https://github.com/menzHSE/torch-vae) repo.

 ## Variational Autoencoder Implementation Overview